Calibrating the MATILDA framework#

 There are various sources of SMB records but only remote sensing estimates provide data for (almost) all glaciers in the target catchment.
 Shean et. al. 2020 calculated geodetic mass balances for all glaciers in High Mountain Asia from 2000 to 2018.
 For this example (and all other catchments in HMA), we can use their data set so derive an average annual mass balance in the calibration period.

-We pick all individual mass balances that match the glacier IDs in our catchment and calculate the catchment-wide mean.
+We pick all individual mass balance records that match the glacier IDs in our catchment and calculate the catchment-wide mean.
 In addition, we use the uncertainty estimate provided in the dataset to derive an uncertainty range.

 Show code cell source